A selection of official merchandise, including T-shirts and posters is now available at: https://teespring.com/stores/the-railway-children

-The original line-up is now no longer performing together.
-Gary is back working solo on material for future release on his own label, together with some re-releases on vinyl.
-More info as and when.
+The reunion of the original line-up has now come to an end, and sadly they will now no longer performing together.
+Gary has hinted at the possibility of solo on material for future release on his own label.

 Big thanks to eveyone for their support and for turning up to the shows over the last couple of years.
 It's been an amazing experience getting back together and playing live after so many years.
 We were all blown away by the reception we've got playing here, the U.S and Europe.
 Out last date will be at The Borderline, London on 12.05.18.
 Hope you can join us for our final gig!

 The original members of TRC have decided to get together this year to celebrate 30 years (!) since the release of their 1986 debut single "A Gentle Sound" on Factory Records.
 The first rehearsal happened this weekend in Wigan, and found the guys in great form, working through a set of songs.
 The plan is to play several UK dates later this year.
 More news to follow!

 The latest additions to the burgeoning TRC catalogue at iTunes are Recurrence & Native Place.
 Click the links to view them in the iTunes Store.
 Also recently added are a series of Radio One live sessions: BBC in concert, Nicky Campbell, Liz Kershaw and Janice Long.